 Men and women with moderate levels of self-esteem are more susceptible to manipulation than those with very low or high self-esteem.
 Let me explain why.

-When you try (unsuccessfully) manipulate someone with high self-esteem, you create conflict within the individual.
-They know how they should feel but aren’t feeling the way the know they should.
-The conflict between what they know and how they feel makes leads to questions about the source of the conflict between reality and feeling.
+When you try to (unsuccessfully) manipulate someone with high self-esteem, you create conflict within the individual.
+They know what they want and what they don’t want, what they will tolerate and will not tolerate, and how they should feel or not feel.
+The conflict between what they know and feel and what they see happening in the relationship leads them to question the source of the conflict.
 The more they look into what is causing them to feel ‘conflicted’, the more likely they are to zero on your manipulation.

 Solid self-esteem can serve as a buffer against manipulation, external influences and pressures, but interestingly, so can very low self-esteem.

-While people with low self-esteem are more likely to place more confidence in others other than themselves and therefore appear to be more susceptible to manipulation, they are also more inwardly focused (shy, distrustful, aloof) and generally preoccupied with their insecurities and fears that overall, they tend to be less open to external influences and pressures.
-Luckily for them, their over hesitation makes them less appealing to manipulators.
+While people with low self-esteem are more likely to place more confidence in others other than themselves and therefore appear to be more susceptible to manipulation, they are also more inwardly focused and preoccupied with their insecurities and fears that overall, they tend to be less open to external influences and pressures.
+Luckily for them, their hypervigilance makes them less appealing to manipulators.
+Manipulators more than most can’t stand someone always questioning their motives and suspicious of their intentions.

 This narrows the field down to those in the middle of the self-esteem scale.